lifebit-ai/siteqc/README.md

 ## Documentation

-The nf-core/siteqc pipeline comes with documentation about the pipeline which you can read at [https://nf-core/siteqc/docs](https://nf-core/siteqc/docs) or find in the [`docs/` directory](docs).
+The lifebit-ai/siteqc pipeline comes with documentation about the pipeline which you can find in the [`docs/` directory](docs).

 ## Credits